 The Risk Assessment that is part of this joint certification has two main components - the Certification phase and the Monitoring phase - and involves regular reviewing, checking, and surveillance.

-The first step is to complete this Risk Assessment during the joint certification for the current year (The red line in Figure 1).
-The current year runs for a 12-month period from January 1 to December 31 of the same year (Example: January 1, 2018 through December 31, 2018).
-There is a 6-month period when the joint certification for the current year is reviewed before the Risk Assessment enters the Monitoring phase.
-The joint certification review runs from January 1 to June 30 (Example: January 1, 2019 through June 30, 2019).
-After the review has been completed, the Risk Assessment enters the Monitoring phase, where the MPO is monitored for a 12-month period (Example: July 1, 2019 to June 30, 2020).
-The entire Risk Assessment runs for a total of 30-months.
-However, there will always be an overlapping of previous year, current year, and future year Risk Assessments.
-Figure 1 shows the timeline of Risk Assessment phases and how Risk Assessments can overlap from year to year.
+- 1. Certification phase: the first step is to complete this Risk Assessment during the joint certification review, which runs from January 1 to June 1 (The red arrow in Figure 1).
+During this 6-month period, a Risk Assessment is performed assessing the previous calendar year. - Monitoring phase: After the joint certification review has been completed, the Risk Assessment enters the Monitoring phase, where the MPO is monitored for a 12-month period starting on June 1 (The green arrow, Year 1 in Figure 1) and ending on June 1 of the following year (The green arrow, Year 2 in Figure 1).

-Figure 1.
-Risk Assessment: Certification Year vs. Monitoring
+This process takes 18 months in total.
+On January 1 of each year, the new Certification phase will begin, which will overlap with the previous year's Monitoring phase.
+Figure 1 shows the timeline of Risk Assessment phases.

+FDOT Joint Certification Part 2 - FDOT District